-- <server user> is the user who owns the ElectricFlow server, repository server, and web server processes. - o <agent user> is the user who owns the ElectricFlow agent process.
+- <server user> is the user who owns the ElectricFlow server, repository server, and web server processes. - s the user who owns the ElectricFlow agent process.

 ElectricFlow Agent Installation (Full Installer)

 The ElectricFlow agent software must be installed on each agent machine you intend to use with ElectricFlow.
 This installation also installs Tools.
 Review Before You Install ElectricFlow on page 3-5 before performing this procedure.